What is Static Site Generation?

 Static Generators typically generate HTML from markdown, at buildtime.

 The result are therefore static pages that are usually cached at CDN level.

 Static Site Generation is a great way to improve performance metrics, especially Time to First Byte (TTFB) and First Contentful Paint (FCP).
 Other metrics that are equally improved are First Paint (FP), First Contentful Paint (FCP) and Time to Interactive.
 (TTI).

-However, you may need to consider how many pages you will be generating.
+You may need to consider how many pages you will be generating.
 Depending on the supporting system and other constraints, it may take a long time to render thousands of pages at buildtime.
-Although this is typically not a problem, you may want to consider making sure the system is confiugured to rebuild only those pages that have been created or updated, while keeping the rest in the cache.
+Although this is typically not a problem, you may want to make sure the system is configured to rebuild only those pages that have been newly created or updated, while keeping the rest in the cache, to save resources.

 You can see the slide from a conference deck depicting the process and the pros and cons, here.